Churches of Christ: Race relations

-While the more conservative and traditional Churches of Christ do not use instruments, since the early 2000s about 20 in the U.S., typically larger congregations, have introduced instruments in place of a strictly a cappella style.

 Institutional controversy

 After World War II, Churches of Christ began sending ministers and humanitarian relief to war-torn Europe and Asia.

 Though there was agreement that separate para-church "missionary societies" could not be established (on the belief that such work could only be performed through local congregations), a doctrinal conflict ensued about how this work was to be done.
 Eventually, the funding and control of outreach programs in the United States such as homes for orphans, nursing homes, mission work, setting up new congregations, Bible colleges or seminaries, and large-scale radio and television programs became part of the controversy.

 Congregations which supported and participated in pooling funds for these institutional activities are said to be "sponsoring church" congregations.
 Congregations which have traditionally opposed these organized sponsorship activities are said to be "non-institutional" congregations.
 The institutional controversy resulted in the largest division among Churches of Christ in the 20th century.